aclark4life/django-mongodb-cli/docs/index.rst

 - The test suite is configured to run with Django MongoDB Backend

+  - Evaluate test runner configuration
+    - Replace with ``pytest`` if possible

   - Update django settings
   - Update or disable migrations
-  - Evaluate the test runner configuration

 - The test suite is run with Django MongoDB Backend
 - The test results are recorded